-Here is a cool tip: many pay to have a tour of the Palais Garnier, but if you buy tickets in advance, you can get them for as little as £20 per person and basically get to see the opera house for yourself.
+Here is a cool tip: many pay to have a tour of the Palais Garnier, but if you buy tickets in advance, you can get them for as little as £20 per person and basically get to see the opera house included in the price.
 You can also take as many pictures as you want.

 Montmartre - 18th Arrondissement

 Ah, Montmartre, the perfect balance in Paris between living like a local and exploring Paris like a trendy traveller.
-It's one of the most formidable Arrondissements in Paris because it's home to one of the prettiest neighbourhoods in Paris, Quartier Montmartre, but has also many areas which have been forgotten.
-We really liked Little India in this Arrondissement for example.
-For best pictures of Paris, make sure to head to the 18th Arrondissement even if you don't want to position yourself here.
+It's one of the most formidable Arrondissements to stay in Paris because it's home to one of the prettiest neighbourhoods in the city, Quartier Montmartre.